openmhealth/shimmer/README.md

 Once you have a Docker host running, in a terminal

 1. Clone this Git repository.
-1. Update the Compose configuration file to match your environment.
+1. Prepare Compose for your environment.
 (This step will be simplified once Compose 1.5 is released.)
   * Run `docker-machine ip dev` to find the Docker host IP address.
   * Update the `OPENMHEALTH_SHIM_SERVER_CALLBACKURLBASE` property in `docker-compose.yml` to match the IP.
 1. Start the containers by running